 We accept money from various sources and none of the groups that donate to us impose criteria on how we run the project.
 The funding we take enables us to offer a wide selection of services whilst still maintaining our autonomy.

 - A group of cyclists from the UK, Thighs of Steel, rode from London to Athens in a relay 2 years in a row raising a combined total of 150,000 Euros which they have donated to this project.
-The will depart again from London on the 15th of May to begin the cycle again for our next years rent.
+They will depart again from London in summer 2018.

 A small Swiss charity, Giving For A Better Future, has money specifically for the employment of Greek teachers.
 They use our space for teaching but we are not involved with their organisation further than this or with the paying of the teachers.